 Welcome to Canyon Way Restaurant and Bookstore in Newport Oregon.
-Located on the hill down to the Bay front we overlook beautiful Yaquina Bay and see across to Table Mountain.
+Located on the hill down to the Bay front, we overlook beautiful Yaquina Bay and see across to Table Mountain.
 We’ve been serving good food and provoking thought since 1971, and are one of the longest family-run restaurant and bookstore businesses in the world.
-The original owners, Ed and Roguey Doyle, are still working full time, now in the 46th year of the businesses.
+The original owners, Ed and Roguey Doyle, are still working full time, now in the 48th year of the businesses.

 For their retirement, never having had weekends off, they have shortened the hours to Monday through Friday, days, plus Friday evenings, for dinner, with live music and dinner in Club 1216, (just to the right as you come in.)
 One of the things we love about our customers is the variety and friendliness of them, and that there are several long term relationships that have begun in here.
 The longest being 40 years and still going.

 One of the comments we hear all the time, between 10.30 and 11.30 in the morning, is how amazing it smells in here and how can you stand it!
 Our baking oven is in the area where the espresso machine is, in the bookstore part of the building, and we bake our bread each morning in that oven.
-What really gets to their noses is the foccacia, which is a slightly different dough from the baguettes, and has olive oil, garlic and herbs brushed on before baking.
+What really gets to their noses is the foccacia, a slightly different dough from the baguettes, and has olive oil, garlic and herbs brushed on before baking.

 Our daughter, Susannah, is the baker, (and waits tables and cooks), and several times a week she bakes the chocolate layers for our most popular dessert, the fudge square.
 Then people notice the fragrance again.
 The dessert is a layer of chocolate cake, a layer of chocolate mousse, whipped cream, another layer of chocolate cake, chocolate ganache on top, then with or without hazelnuts.
 The whipped cream is made here of course, 40% fat, a little vanilla and sugar; the chocolate mousse and ganache too. for some reason, the cookies we bake after the bread is done, don’t have the same wafting smell.
 The next most popular dessert is a tie between key lime pie, and cheesecake.
 The key lime pie is made with juice from actual key limes, makes a big difference, and the cheesecake is a recipe from Ed’s grandmother, born in 1900.
 Plain, with a touch of real vanilla, and very creamy.
 Our only gluten free item on the menu is one we’ve been baking for many years, flourless chocolate cheesecake.
 We were recently told by a customer that a friend boasts he has the best recipe, but it didn’t compare at all to ours.